Sage Watson

-Sage Watson (born 20 June 1994) is a Canadian athlete specializing in the 400 metres hurdles.
+Sage Heather Walker (née Watson born 20 June 1994) is a Canadian athlete specializing in the 400 metres hurdles.
 Competing internationally for Canada, she is the reigning Pan American champion in the 400 m hurdles, having also won Pan American medals in 2015 and 2019 as part of Canada's relay team.

 Career

 Watson first represented her country at the 2015 World Championships in Beijing, where she reached the semifinals.
 In July 2016 she was officially named to Canada's Olympic team, reaching the semifinals in the 400m hurdles and finishing fourth as part of Canada's women's 4x400 metres relay team.

 At the 2017 World Championships, Watson finished sixth.
 At the 2019 World Championships in Doha, Watson qualified to the final of the 400m hurdles with a national record time of 54.32, breaking the previous record of Rosey Edeh that had stood since 1996.